mayope/keycloakmigration/docsbuild/content/migrations/requiredactions.md

 permalink: /migrations/requiredactions/
 ---
 # Required Actions
-All migrations referring to the Required Actions resource.
+All migrations referring to the Required Actions resource in Authentication.
 ## AddRequiredAction
 Adds a required action.